G-Marin/g-marin/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 💻 &nbsp; Currently exploring Django and Flask
+  - 💻 &nbsp; Currently exploring R and Python
   - 🎓 &nbsp; Studying Computer Science with a minor in statistics and machine learning
   - 🌱 &nbsp; Learning more about Frontend development.
   - ⚽ &nbsp; Love all things soccer, games, technology, and physical fitness.